wiwi1999/danube-pontoon-map/README.md

 Some information is based on observation or estimation and may change over time.
 Distances are approximate and should be used for orientation only.
 Shade availability can vary depending on the time of day, season, weather, and surrounding vegetation.

-## Created by

-This dataset was enriched and the webmap created by:

-* Pauline Fritz
-* Lukas Preining
-* Verena Damiani

-Students of the University of Vienna.
-As part of the Research Seminar Spatial Data Science and GeoCommunication.

 ## License and Attribution

 This project is based on open data from the **City of Vienna / Stadt Wien**, dataset **“Donauinsel Freizeiteinrichtungen Standorte Wien”**, licensed under **Creative Commons Attribution 4.0 International — CC BY 4.0**.